 Jaguar Land Rover continues energy efficiency drive amid business expansion

-A increased investment in a range of energy efficiency and low-carbon initiatives, including an agreement to source 100% electricity from renewable sources, has seen Jaguar Land Rover (JLR) decouple energy consumption per vehicle produced from business expansion ------- and wider data capture.
+A increased investment in a range of energy efficiency and low-carbon initiatives, including an agreement to purchase 100% of its electricity from renewable sources, has seen Jaguar Land Rover (JLR) decouple energy consumption per vehicle produced from a business expansion and wider data capture.

 JLR’s latest sustainability report released this week outlines the progress made by the UK’s largest car manufacturer as it strives to make its manufacturing operations carbon-neutral by 2020.